 Flexion Therapeutics Reports Inducement Grants Under Nasdaq Listing Rule 5635(c)(4)

-BURLINGTON, Mass., Feb.
-01, 2019 (GLOBE NEWSWIRE) -- Flexion Therapeutics, Inc. (Nasdaq:FLXN) today announced a grant of inducement stock options to 14 new employees for an aggregate of 51,000 shares of common stock.
-The Compensation Committee of the Board of Directors approved the grants with an effective date of February 1, 2019.
-The stock options have an exercise price of $13.70 per share and were granted as inducements material to the employees entering into employment with the Company in accordance with Nasdaq Listing Rule 5635(c)(4).
+BURLINGTON, Mass., Jan.
+04, 2019 (GLOBE NEWSWIRE) -- Flexion Therapeutics, Inc. (Nasdaq:FLXN) today announced a grant of inducement stock options to four new employees for an aggregate of 53,700 shares of common stock.
+The Compensation Committee of the Board of Directors approved the grants with an effective date of January 2, 2019.
+The stock options have an exercise price of $12.46 per share and were granted as inducements material to the employees entering into employment with the Company in accordance with Nasdaq Listing Rule 5635(c)(4).

 /EIN News/ -- The stock options vest over four years, with 25% of the shares vesting on the one-year anniversary of the applicable vesting commencement date and 1/48 of the shares vesting monthly thereafter, subject to the new employee's continued service relationship with the Company.
 The stock options are subject to the terms and conditions of the Company's 2013 Equity Incentive Plan and a stock option agreement pursuant to which the stock option was granted.